 Every website corresponds to its own unique IP address that identifies it among other over a billions of website presence online.
 Ideally, you could navigate the web merely with the IP address number instead of the domain names, but that just wouldn’t work practically!
 Now, you are probably wondering about how IP addresses and domains relate to each other.
-You can understand this if you could get to know all about Domain Name System(DNS).
+In this blog post.
+I’ll be explaining to you about how does DNS work behind the scene, what DNS caching is and few important terms related to DNS.
 Without any further delay, let’s jump into it!

 What is Domain Name System (DNS)?